 It was this system of patronage and deference that Franklin chafed against.
 His experience as an apprentice to a printer led him to wonder why his questions and ambitions could only be funneled through—and addressed by—a master.
 It was a challenge of authority that later led him at age 21 to found the Junto, a group of similar young men from across professions whose association allowed them to pool their resources—books, contacts, paper, knowledge, and news—horizontally across a network of peers, rather than rely on a vertical power structure where aid could only come from above.
 This may not seem very revolutionary or charitable, but it ended up being both.

 From the 1730s through the 1750s, as Franklin matured and gained both success and an audience in his adopted home of Philadelphia, he applied what was essentially the same question over and over again: why shouldn't everyday people organize to create organizations and structures that benefited them, rather than rely on systems of patronage and largess from above?
-When Franklin applied that question to the pursuit of knowledge, the answer emerged for a subscription-based library, in which financial resources were pooled for the common good of buying books that could then be lent to subscribers—a little bit of money drawn from many, rather than one large amount from one.
+When Franklin applied that question to the pursuit of knowledge, the answer emerged for a subscription-based library, in which financial resources were pooled for the common good of buying books that could then be lent to subscribers.
 When applied to public safety, the idea of a volunteer fire company emerged.
 Franklin was also cannily aware that small donations might not stretch far enough and looked for ways to marry the two systems, linking everyday contributions with larger commitments from traditional, top-down institutions like the legislature.
 Thus when his basic question of the common good was applied to public health, a public-private partnership for a new Philadelphia hospital was born.